 The DSL/DDSL will refer cases of suspected abuse to the local authority children's social care, as required, and support other staff to make these referrals.
 We understand the importance of attending case conferences and core group meetings as well as Child in Need meetings.

-DSL will liaise with all staff (e.g., pastoral staff, school nurses, SEN staff and Mental Health Leads) on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+DSL will liaise with all staff (e.g., pastoral staff, school nurses, attendance staff, SEN staff and Mental Health Leads) on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+These meetings are always attended by a DSL or DDSL.